Last updated on March 2nd, 2023 at 05:17 pm

 And this is regardless of whether you’re having a rest day, strength training, or doing cardio.

-Therefore, a few changes in the way you exercise and eat can make all the difference.
+- The vast majority of people don’t train or eat to their full strength-training and fat-burning potential.
+Therefore, a few changes to the way you exercise and eat can make all the difference.

-You can also try calorie-cycling, which involves a slight difference in your calorie consumption based on your activity levels that day.
+- Calorie-cycling, which involves a slight difference in your calorie consumption based on your activity levels that day, is potentially a better way to lose body fat.